Missing Trinidad bar operator found shot to death - Stabroek News

 (Trinidad Express) The search for 30-year-old Staton Octave has ended.
 He is dead.
-His decomposing body was found this afternoon in a muddy river.
+His decomposing body was found Saturday afternoon in a muddy river.

 He was shot to death, police suspect.